taimooryaqoob63/MediMindnew/replit.md

 3. Video-based learning with progress tracking
 4. Interactive AI tutor for questions and clarification
 5. Progress persistence and completion tracking

+### Content Management Journey (New)
+1. Administrator access to course management interface at /manage
+2. Course creation with metadata and categorization
+3. Module creation within courses with structured content
+4. Video upload with automatic duration detection and file size tracking
+5. Video organization within modules with drag-and-drop ordering
+6. Secure object storage integration for reliable video hosting

 ### API Communication
 - RESTful endpoints for all data operations